Personal Injury Law Firm in Bronx, Brooklyn & West Babylon

-As the New York statute of limitations for personal injury claims vary, it is critical you speak to us immediately for a free consultation.
+As the New York statute of limitations for personal injury claims varies, it is critical you speak to us immediately for a free consultation.
 For example, you have three years from the date or reasonable discovery of your injury to file a claim for most personal injury cases in New York.
-However, for malpractice claims, you only have two and a half years, and with a municipality you need to file a claim in 90 days.
+However, for malpractice claims, you only have two and a half years, and with a municipality you need to file a claim within 90 days.

 New York's No-Fault law states that insurance companies must pay for lost earnings, medical bills, and other costs related to an accident regardless of who was responsible for the accident.
-It is designed ensure injured parties receive appropriate partial repay of some bills.
+It is designed to ensure that injured parties receive appropriate partial repayment of some bills.
 While effective to a certain extent, it is best to consult a personal injury law firm to ensure you receive the benefits you are entitled to.
 No-fault is not compensation to you for your injuries.